Cwaterschoot/Interactivity_scoring/README.md

 The corresponding arguments to these replies are: ['racist_contemp', 'POC', 'innocent', 'christian', 'racist_hist', 'def_nat', 'racist_contemp'] keeping in mind that the parent reply has the label def_nat
  </blockquote>

+### To do list:
+* Allowance for multiple argument labels per message sample